-- Increase to Human Resources budget primarily due to forecasted inflationary and merit-related salary adjustments to existing funded positions. - Increase to Office of the Chief Safety Officer budget primarily due the establishment of a heat response budget and contractual increases related to a new External Security provider, partly offset by a reallocation of the Tactical Training Centre operating expense budget to fund Council directed investments. - Increase to City Clerks budget primarily due to the establishment of operational budget for the Archives' satellite site (\$0.5 million), forecasted inflationary and merit-related salary adjustments to existing funded positions (\$0.3 million), regularization of a Wedding Planner position (offset in revenue) and the addition of a position supporting the election team with funding from the Election reserve. - Increase to Communications & Engagement budget primarily due to compensation and benefit expenses arising from negotiated settlements and other inflationary and merit-related salary adjustments - Increase to Office of the City Manager budget mainly due to (1) \$0.4 million to fund three positions added to the Indigenous Relations team via reallocation of existing budget from other departments; and (2) compensation and benefit expenses arising from negotiated settlements and other inflationary and merit-related salary adjustments. - Increase to equity office reflects the additional of two new Restorative Justice Equity Consultant positions funded via a reallocation of Citywide funding. - Business and Economy Office line represents establishment of a new Business and Economy Office under direct oversight of the City Manager's Office with funding redirected from the Vancouver Economic Commission. - Shared support services cost allocation reflects the support costs required to service client-facing departments under the centralized service model.
+- Increase to Human Resources budget primarily due to forecasted inflationary and merit-related salary adjustments to existing funded positions. - Increase to Office of the Chief Safety Officer budget primarily due the establishment of a heat response budget (\$0.25 million), contractual increases related to a new External Security provider (\$0.20 million), and compensation and benefit expenses arising from negotiated settlements and other inflationary and merit-related salary adjustments. - Increase to City Clerks budget primarily due to the establishment of operational budget for the Archives' satellite site (\$0.5 million), forecasted inflationary and merit-related salary adjustments to existing funded positions (\$0.3 million), regularization of a Wedding Planner position (offset in revenue) and the addition of a position supporting the election team with funding from the Election reserve. - Increase to Communications & Engagement budget primarily due to compensation and benefit expenses arising from negotiated settlements and other inflationary and merit-related salary adjustments - Increase to Office of the City Manager budget mainly due to (1) establishment of new business and economic development function through transfer from decommissioning of Vancouver Economic Commission (VEC) and (2) compensation and benefit expenses arising from negotiated settlements and other inflationary and merit-related salary adjustments. - Increase to equity office reflects the additional of two new Restorative Justice Equity Consultant positions funded via a reallocation of Citywide funding. - Business and Economy Office line represents establishment of a new Business and Economy Office under direct oversight of the City Manager's Office with funding redirected from the Vancouver Economic Commission. - Shared support services cost allocation reflects the support costs required to service client-facing departments under the centralized service model.
 Allocated support services include finance, supply chain management, facilities operations and planning, corporate security and warehousing.
 Increase over 2023 reflects higher ongoing allocations to other departments, in line with higher salary and other costs under the shared service model. - Change in transfer (from) reserve budget primarily due to a lower transfer to Election reserve from the City Clerk's (Election division) operating budget.
-Annual transfer represents the residual unspent portion of the annual election budget and fluctuates depending on requirements.
+Annual transfer represents the residual unspent portion of the annual election budg et and fluctuates depending on requirements.